 - 1 loaf of round, crusty bread, such as sourdough

-- 10-12 ounces mozzarella or Provolone cheese slices, cut into 1-inch squares
+- 16 ounces sliced Provolone or mozzarella cheese, cut into squares

 - 3 tablespoons butter, melted